Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 on $$M$$ if we name the "chunks" not "chunks" but "open sets" instead!
-This is quite natural because Minecraft creates a union of these chunks (the number of which is free for the user to decide, therefor possibly infinite) and then renders this union of chunks to the screen.
-This union of chunks would not be considered a chunk in Minecrafts' code, but we will refer to the union of chunks as "open set" nonetheless, because this gives us our topological structure on $$M$$.
-(Bonus: to really proof that the
+This is quite natural because Minecraft creates a union of these chunks (the number of which is free for the user to decide, therefore possibly infinite) and then renders this union of chunks to the screen.
+This union of chunks would not be considered a chunk in Minecrafts' code, but we will refer to the union of chunks as "open set" nonetheless because this gives us our topological structure on $$M$$.
+(Bonus: to really prove that the
 $$C_{x,y,z}$$ form a topological basis, one must show that the finite intersection of open sets must also be an open set.
 The proof is quite trivial but left as an exercise to the reader.)